nour-hajallie/NourHajallie_Assignment/README.md

 This application uses log4net to log important information and errors.

-To configure the logging, you will need to modify the 'log4net.config' file, located in the root directory of the project.

 The 'log4net.config' file contains the logging configuration settings.

 By default, the file is configured to log to a file named 'LogReport_yyyyMMdd.txt' in the directory 'bin\Debug\reportResult\Logs\LogReport.logLogs'.